 Purchase of Service Credits.

-Notwithstanding Section 8.1, at any time, a Participant may use all or a portion of an account balance as a direct trustee-to-trustee transfer to a Retirement System to purchase permissive service credit or redeposit previously withdrawn contributions under a governmental plan (as defined in IRC Section 414(d)), provided that (a) the Retirement System permits such a transfer, and (b) the Participant demonstrates to the Administrator’s satisfaction that the transfer is to a governmental plan (as defined in IRC Section 414(d)) and the transfer involves the purchase of permissive service credits (as defined in Code Section 415(n)(3)(A)) or for the repayment of service credits permissible by IRC Section 415(k)(3).
+Notwithstanding Section 8.1, at any time, a Participant may use all or a portion of an account balance as a direct trustee-to-trustee transfer to a retirement system to purchase permissive service credit or redeposit previously withdrawn contributions under a governmental plan (as defined in IRC §414(d)), provided that (a) the retirement system permits such a transfer, and (b) the Participant demonstrates to the Administrator’s satisfaction that the transfer is to a governmental plan (as defined in IRC §414(d)) and the transfer involves the purchase of permissive service credits (as defined in IRC §415(n)(3)(A)) or for the repayment of service credits permissible by IRC §415(k)(3).

 Domestic Relations Orders: